BandwidthOnDemand/nsi-requester/README.md

     heroku create --stack cedar
     git push heroku master

-## Pusher

-The application uses [Pusher][pusher] for async communication between the application and the client (browser).
-Because [Heroku][heroku] does not support websockets yet [Pusher][pusher] is used as an alternative.
-Default the application is configured with a pusher application (see `application.properties`, `pusher.appId`, `pusher.key` and `pusher.secret`) so it should run out of the box.
-But if you want to run this application as a service pleas create your own application on [Pusher][pusher].

 ## Eclipse
 For editing in Eclipse the [Scala IDE](http://scala-ide.org/) is very usefull.